Here’s the need-to-know stuff about the energy source, tidal power!

 - Tidal stream power is still under development – it could be 10 years before it is ready to be used on a large scale

-- Tidal Stream power is more expensive than other forms of electricity production.
+- Tidal stream power is more expensive to install and maintain than other forms of electricity production.

 - Tidal barrages are extremely expensive and can harm the estuary environment.

 - Both barrages and tidal stream plants can cause problems for shipping.

 We’ve got a whole series about energy, electricity, and power generation!
 It’s called Curious Kate, and you can listen to it below!